gradgrind/fetrunner/docs/modular_program_structure.md

 # Modular program structure

-The program consists of several modules (Go packages), each responsible for handling a particular area of the task.

-## Processing a FET input file

-Only a small subset of these modules is needed for the most basic function of processing a FET input file: `fet`, `autorunner` and `base`.
+The program is divided functionally into Go *packages*.
+On the whole these packages are not independent of each other and not designed to be used outside this program

-### Package `base`
+## Package `base`

-This is a very small package providing, primarily, the logging and reporting functions.
+The `base` package provides logging and reporting functions.

+Also implemented in this package is a simple database structure with information about the institution – at present focusing primarily on the data connected with timetabling, but this can be easily extended.
+The root of this data structure is the Go *struct* `DbTopLevel`.

+The database structure can be loaded from and saved to JSON, but other storage forms should be fairly straightforward to implement.
+There are functions to assist in conversion from other structures.
+Only a limited set of constraints is supported at present, which is intentional – the aim is to keep it as simple as possible, whilst supporting enough constraints to make it useful.
+If necessary, it should be easy enough to add new constraints.

+The  Go *struct* `BaseData` exists to tie together all the information and data structures associated with a particular data set.
+This avoids global variables and allows – potentially – multiple data sets to be handled at the same time.

+## Package `timetable`

+To prepare for building a timetable the data in the `base` package is preprocessed somewhat to populate the Go *struct* `TtData`.
+This structure must be rebuilt if the underlying data (in `DbTopLevel`) is changed.
+This timetable "preparation" is separated out into the package `timetable`.

-### Package `autotimetable`
+## Package `autotimetable`

-This package provides the main algorithm for systematically testing various configurations of the input file with different combinations of constraints.
-It is not inherently dependent on FET, so in principle it could be used with a different timetable-generator back-end.
+This package provides the main algorithm for systematically testing the timetable generation with different combinations of constraints.
+It is initially based on the FET timetable generator, but it is designed to be not inherently dependent on FET, so in principle it could be used with a different timetable-generator back-end.
 It communicates with the back-end via an interface to maintain this independence.

+For managing the data connected specifically with this package the Go *struct* `AutoTtData` is used, which can be filled from the data in `TtData` and `DbTopLevel`.

+It is also possible to fill this structure directly from some source data – in particular a FET file (".fet" ending).
+This is useful if only the features of this package are required.
+Indeed there is – at present – no conversion from FET data to `DbTopLevel`.
+The conversion might be possible, but would be difficult to generalise to all FET files, because of the rather different structures in FET.

-### Package `fet`
+## Package `fet`

 This provides a back-end based on a FET file.
 It handles regeneration of the FET file with different constraints enabled and starts and monitors the FET process.
-The FET configuration data is supplied in a particular structure which can be constructed not only from an actual FET input file, but could be produced from some other data.
+The FET configuration data is supplied in a particular structure, Go *struct* `TtRunDataFet`, which can be constructed from an actual FET input file, but can also be produced from some other data – in particular, constructing it from `TtData` and `DbTopLevel` structures is supported in the `makefet` package.

-To handle input from an actual FET file, there is a FET-file reader, which parses a FET input file to produce the structure necessary for the FET back-end.
+To handle input from an actual FET file, there is a FET-file reader, which parses a FET input file to produce the `TtRunDataFet` necessary for the FET back-end.

-## Other input sources

-To support inputs other than a FET input file there is a collection of packages supporting a fairly simple data structure with all the information necessary for a timetable, and which can be represented as JSON.
-Being representable as JSON means that this structure can be used as is, or other data can be converted into this structure.
-This allows other timetable data to be supported by `fetrunner` in a fairly straightforward way.

-### Package `db`

-This package manages the simple timetable data structure (which I sometimes call the "database"), including functions to assist in conversion from other structures.
-Only a limited set of constraints is supported at present, which is intentional – the aim is to keep it as simple as possible, whilst supporting enough constraints to make it useful.
-If necessary, it should be easy enough to add new constraints.

-### Package `timetable`

-For building a timetable certain new structures are built from the data in the `db` package which would need rebuilding if any of the underlying data (in `db`) changed.
-This timetable "preparation" is separated out into the package `timetable`, which is only used when generating or modifying the timetable.

 ### Package `makefet`

-This package builds a FET input file (or, at least, the underlying structure) from the timetable data in the packages `db` and `timetable`.
+This package builds a `TtRunDataFet` from `TtData` and `DbTopLevel` structures.
 The database structure doesn't support all FET constraints and other features, and the conversion is not 1:1 for all elements, but, in general, the database features can be modelled fairly well in FET.
 This should not be too surprising as FET was considered as the timetable-generating back-end right from the beginning.

-### Package `w365tt`
+## Package `w365tt`

-This package reads a JSON file generated by the `Waldorf 365` program into the database structure in `db`.
+This package reads a JSON file generated by the `Waldorf 365` program into the database structure `DbTopLevel`.
 This allows the `fetrunner` algorithm to be used as a timetable generator for this program.
 Similar packages could be written to handle data from other software, if the requisite information is available (which it unfortunately often isn't ...).